Three year certificate: Paier School of Art, Commercial Art, Advertising.

 Past member of judge’s panel for the Connecticut Flower and Garden Show.

-Participating member of the Garden Conservancy hosting garden clubs and other organizations since 1996.
+Former member of The Garden Conservancy hosting garden clubs and other organizations from 1996 to 2022.

 Federated Garden Clubs of Connecticut certified speaker on landscape design and horticultural subjects.